-Items where chosen for an entry-level beginner (Hot Wheels) racer in mind and the lower average with in a group was used for the budget price point line items.
+Items where chosen for an entry-level beginner (Young Guns) racer in mind and the lower average with in a group was used for the budget price point line items.

 Going second hand for your first kart is the alternative if your budget doesn’t allow for a brand new set up.

 The best time to look for used karts is at the end of the racing season when kids are moving up in classes.
-KAM Karting Supply free classifieds is a great place to look for used equipment as well as listings on our Facebook page.
+Email me for a list of places to look online!

 You can pick up some good second hand deals, but beware: if it sounds too good (price super low) – then it probably is.
 You can normally tell how well a kart has been maintained by how it is presented.
 When evaluating a used package, ask yourself “what more will I have to spend to put it on the track?”
 Some things to look for when buying used are:

 1) Eligibility – Is the kart chassis, engine, tires, etc. suitable for the class you have chosen.
 TIP: Whether racing at KAM or another track the best place to start is with the class rules to obtain this information.

 2) Chassis Brand – There are numerous brands of karts on the market.
 The brand that KAM sells is “QRC Karts”.
 Although this is the most popular brand, it is not the “required” brand to race.
 Just make sure the kart you are purchasing still has parts available for them.
 A majority of parts on a kart are interchangeable but there are some parts that are specific to each kart.

 3) Engine Compatibility – Is the engine right for the class, does it meet track specs (ie:is it “legal”), when was the engine last serviced, do they have any receipts for the work they have had done.